denarie/sand-springboot-rest/README.md

 * mySQL for development and production, that already contains some data

 The application is accessible at
-* http://localhost:8080/manage the SpringBoot Actuator managment console
+* http://localhost:8080/manage the SpringBoot Actuator management console
 * http://localhost:8080/sanddb starts the HAL explorer so explore the REST interface

 For example: to get a list of sands, use